Abdominal pain

 - Ovarian cysts

-- Pelvic inflammatory disease (PID)
+- Pelvic inflammatory disease (PID) (an infection of the female reproductive organs)

 - Sickle cell anemia

-- Strained or pulled abdominal muscle.
+- Strained or pulled abdominal muscle

-- Ulcerative colitis (a type of inflammatory bowel disease)
+- Ulcerative colitis

 Progressive